davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 'Overtime Half Period:' The time in minutes of the Overtime halves.
 'Overtime Half Time Break:' The time in minutes of the Overtime half time break.
 'Sudden Death Game Break:' has both a checkbox that when selected, enables the program to enter Sudden Death if the scores are tied at the end of Overtime play, and a value box where the time in minutes of the break between the end of the Overtime and the start of Sudden Death.
 'Between Game Break:'  The time in minutes of the break between the end of the game and the start of the next game.
-This time came be shortend by "Crib Time" (see below).
+This time came be shortened by "Crib Time" (see below).
 'Record Scorers Cap Number' enables a popup dialogue box to appear when a goal is scored, where the cap number of the player scoring the goal can be entered.
 There is also the option of 'Unknown' and 'Penalty Goal'.
 The cap number data are stored in the CSV file selected in the 'Tournament List' widget (section).
 More on that later.
 'Crib Time:' has both a checkbox that when selected, enables the program to shorten the 'Between Game Break' by this value until the Court Time is aligned with the Local Computer Time, and a value box, in seconds, of the magnitude to crib (or claw back).
 This value cannot make the 'Between Game Break' less than 31 seconds (more on that later).
 'Reset Timer' transfers the entered values to the program and starts the timer again with the new values.

 **Presets Widget**
 Here, six buttons are located where commonly used settings can be stored.
 Holding down the button for >4 seconds allows the name of the button to be altered and all the settings changed.
 Click the save button and these settings will be saved in the JSON file (stored in the same file directory location as the app itself).
-A single click on these presets will transfer these settings to the corresponding settings in the 'Game Variables' tab.
+A single click on these preset buttons will transfer these settings to the corresponding settings in the 'Game Variables' tab.

 **Tournament List**
 A sample CSV file is included with the distribution of this app.
 This has a dropdown list where a CSV file can be selected that contains the draw for a Tournament or a list of games.
 The team names listed in the 'White' and 'Black' columns will appear on the Scoreboard Tab and ,if selected, on the 'Display Window' Screen.
 The CSV File dropdown automatically refreshes when clicked.
 New Tournament CSV files copied into the application folder can be selected without restarting the application.
-Expected CSV headers: date,#,White,WScore,Black,BScore,Referees,Penalties,Comments. where # is the Game Number [but this can actually also be 'game', 'game#' or 'game_number'].
+Expected CSV headers: date,#,White,WScore,Black,BScore,Referees,Penalties,Comments.
+Where # is the Game Number [but this can actually also be 'game', 'game#' or 'game_number'].
 THIS CSV FILE GETS MODIFIED as the games progress as the app stores the scores, what Cap Numbers were penalised (into the 'Penalties' column), and if the 'Record Scorers Cap Number' checkbox is selected, the Cap Numbers' to which goals were attributed (into the 'Comments' column).

-When the 'Between Game Break' timer reached 30 seconds, the penalties and cap numbers of the goal scorers from the previous game are written to the selected CSV file and the penalties remaining on the screens are cleared.
+When the 'Between Game Break' timer reached 30 seconds after the last game, the penalties and cap numbers of the goal scorers from the previous game are written to the selected CSV file and the penalties remaining on the screens are cleared.
+This is the reason the 'Between Game Break' can not be less than 31 seconds.

 The 'Starting Game #' will show a list of Game Numbers in the CSV file selected above.
 This could be useful if the app crashes and the games need to be restarted, or if multiple days' games are in the CSV file.
 At the completion of each game, the application automatically advances to the next game number in the selected Tournament CSV file and updates the displayed team names.
+There is a drop down box to select only the even, odd or consecutive (this is the default) game numbers in the list.
+This could be useful if there is one CSV file but odd games are on one court and even games are on another court.

 **Game Sequence**